lennonlam/FFMpegRipDVDScript/README.md

 Customization:
 Edit RipDVD.bat.
-You may amend "TreadCn" base on your computer's configuration.
+You may amend "ThreadCn" base on your computer's configuration.
 And you many also change the video codec / container format if you wanted.